lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 ...
 ```

 The compiler knows that a Sapphire Rapids CPU can handle the full range of AVX-512 operations, so we just need to tell the compiler that it should in fact compile for Sapphire Rapids, by passing `-Ctarget-cpu=sapphirerapids` in when we compiled (you can also use `-Ctarget-cpu=native` to tell the compiler "target whatever CPU you're currently on".
-I'll stick with the former throught this text for clarity).
+I'll stick with the former throughout this text for clarity).
 We need pass the flag to the compiler through the `RUSTFLAGS` environment variable since we're calling `cargo` instead of calling `rustc` directly.

 Let's recompile our code and take another look in Ghidra
 ![the k>=1 basis calculation loop, compiled with `RUSTFLAGS="-C target-cpu=sapphirerapids" cargo build -r`](images/portable_target_cpu.png)

 *Now* we see the `ZMM` register usage we expect!
-We've succesfully convinced the compiler to take full advantage of the 512-bit circuitry present in our CPU.
+We've successfully convinced the compiler to take full advantage of the 512-bit circuitry present in our CPU.
 Since we've 4x'd the size of the SIMD operations used by our program (moving from 128-bit `XMM` registers to 512-bit `ZMM` registers), we should expect close to a 4x speedup!

 ```zsh
 $> RUSTFLAGS="-Ctarget-cpu=sapphirerapids" cargo bench -q